gopiashokan/Educational-Management-System/README.md

 **Introduction**

 Welcome to the Educational Management System (EMS) repository!
-Our project aims to revolutionize how educational institutions manage administrative and academic processes, focusing on automation, communication, and real-time insights to enhance the educational experience.
+Our project, developed as part of the IIT Internship Program, aims to revolutionize how educational institutions manage administrative and academic processes, focusing on automation, communication, and real-time insights to enhance the educational experience.
 In today's dynamic landscape, institutions face challenges in managing tasks like student admission, course management, and exam scheduling, including evaluation.
 Our EMS offers a centralized platform that automates key tasks, facilitates seamless communication, and provides valuable insights for data-driven decision-making.
 Join us in shaping the future of educational management by exploring the repository and contributing to its development.

 **Table of Contents**